taiwotman/Smart-Traffic/README.md

    Go to storage bucket and delete app storage.
 Then redeploy app.

-3. Latency -  Takes an average of 1 min to return prediction on local environment setting
+3. Latency -  Takes an average of 1 min to return prediction on the local environment.

 4. No result return- Obtain authorization key